 March 12, July 12, and November 12 - resubmission applications.

-Salary: Up to $75,000 per year plus fringe benefits and up to $25,000 per year for research support for new awards.
+Salary Support: Up to $100,000 plus fringe benefits per year.
 The actual salary must be consistent with the salary structure of the grantee institution and the level of effort.

 Advisory Committee: NHLBI strongly encourages K08 candidates to include an Advisory Committee composed of the candidate's mentor(s) and two or three other senior faculty members.
 If the candidate does not propose an Advisory Committee, she/he should document which individuals are available to cover all areas of expertise that are required for the research plan and career development.